freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-motors.md

 VPE provides a component that accurately simulates the behavior described above.
 It handles score resets and add points, all while performing accurate timing that can be specified by the table author.

-To setup a score motor, select any game object, click on *Add Component* in the inspector and select *Visual Pinball -> Mechs -> Score Motor*.
+To setup a score motor, select any game object, click on *Add Component* in the inspector and select *Pinball -> Mechs -> Score Motor*.

 Next, configure the score motor.
 The inspector shows the following options: